iTAGNZ/iresapi/README.md

 Optional query string parameters may be specified to search, sort and filter the results returned:

 #### Filtering
-- `limit`: defines how many results to return. *Default: 20*, maximum: 50
+- `limit`: defines how many results to return. *Default: 20*, maximum: 50. *Note:* If a limit above the maximum is given, limit will revert to default.
 - `heroProduct`: if set, will only return the single hero product for that operator, or none. *Default: null*
+- `operatorType`: activity, accommodation, rental, passenger, external. *Default: activity*

 #### Sorting
 - `order`: defines the sort order.
 Options are `name` *(default)*, `ASC` *(default)* or `DESC`